giancpl/IBEXHub-API-Test/Test_documentation.md

 - Currently, the web UI for the API is not responsive, which prevents users from manually entering email, password, and authentication token.
 Implementing a more user-friendly and responsive interface would improve the overall experience and make testing easier for users.
 - Although I have not yet reached the limit for creating access tokens from a single refresh token, it would be beneficial to implement a threshold for the maximum number of access tokens that can be generated in a given time period.
 This would act as an additional security measure to prevent potential abuse.
 If this limitation is not already in place, it is recommended to consider adding it.

+## Generate onchain address

+This feature is implemented as method in the account class and takes as input the *accessToken*.
+Then you can call the function that performs a POST request to the endpoint (https://api-sandbox.poweredbyibex.io/onchain/address) to generate the onchain address for the account chosen.

+### Test result
+- 201 - Created: A new bitcoin on-chain address (P2WPKH) is successfully created.
+- 400 - Bad Request: The account is specified in an unexpected format.
+- 401 - Unauthorized: Invalid token provided.
+- 404 - Not Found: The specified account is not present in the list of available accounts.
+### Suggestions
+- The documentation contains a truncated sentence: "Funds will only show up after a transaction's status is...".
+This incomplete sentence needs clarification to properly explain when and how funds will appear in the new onchain address.
+- It would be an excellent implementation to be able to select the type of address to be generated, despite the fact that those currently present (P2WPKH) are the most common.
+- Another option could be to link a unique on-chain address to each user or account using a silent payment address (as specified in BIP 352).
+This new system eliminates the need for users to create a new address every time they want to receive a payment.
+Instead, the payer automatically generates the address based on a fixed starting point (an 'sp1' address) provided by the recipient.
+The implementation of this new protocol does not compromise address privacy due to the incorporation of Taproot technology.

 ## Create and associate a lightning address to the IBEXHub account
 Lightning addresses provide a user-friendly way to facilitate payments on the Lightning Network, aiming to enhance the usability of Bitcoin for everyday transactions.
 This functionality allows the creation of a Lightning address linked to a user account.
 Multiple Lightning addresses can be generated from the same account.